papito/ballot/README.md

 ### Environment variables

   * HTTP_PORT - dictates which port the application will run on.
-  * HTTP_HOST - used to correctly display the session URL (does not affect the behavior).
   * REDIS_URL - Redis URL.
 If not provided, will connect to Docker Redis on the port 6380.
   * ENV - context environment. `test`, `development`, or `production`.
 You can ignore this.